AhmedRashed2811/Data-Analysis/README.md

-# Data-Analysis
+# This is a Sales power BI Dashboard

-This is a power BI and Python Data-Analysis project
+The attached images is for easy view for the dashboard design and content